Analytical Modeling of Acoustic Exponential Materials and Physical Mechanism of Broadband Anti-Reflection: Physical mechanism of broadband impedance matching

-\textit{Low frequency behavior}.
-If $ \omega L /c_0\to 0 $, the ABCD-matrix of MTMM in Table.~(\ref{tab:2}) becomes a diagonal matrix $ \left( \right) $, which has been proved in the {Supplementary Materials}, Section S3.
+If $ \omega L /c_0\to 0 $, the ABCD-matrix of MTMM in Table~(\ref{tab:2}) becomes a diagonal matrix $ \left( \right) $, which has been proved in the {Supplementary Materials}, Section S4.
 According to Eq.~(\ref{eq:transfer_relation}), we conclude

 thus yielding the reflection $ S_{11} = (Z_L-Z_0)/(Z_L+Z_0) =0.58$.
 So, we can interpret it as the ‘bypassing' effect in EMs with our analytical model.
-From the perspective of impedance transfer, this means that the impedance at $ x=L $ is transmitted unchanged to $ x=0 $.
+From the perspective of impedance transfer, this means that the impedance at $ x=L $ is transmitted unchanged to $ x=0 $. {In other words, the long wavelength wave can ignore impedance transition, and the reflection coefficient approaches the case without an anti-reflection layer, i.e., step impedance change.}